YuxuanZhao-Econ/YuxuanZhao-Econ.github.io/_pages/about.md

   - /about.html
 ---

 I am currently an undergraduate student at Peking University, applying for PhD programs in Economics.
+My [CV](/files/CV_YuxuanZhao.pdf) is here.

 Broadly speaking, my research focuses on the role of imperfect information in macroeconomic business cycles.
 I am also interested in heterogeneous agent models.
 My current work explores topics such as the signaling effects of policy news and house price dynamics.

 Updating Peiceived Policy Rule by Policy Action
 ======